 As you’ve developed your product, service, or content, you’ve probably spent time thinking about your target audience.
 Most creatives are building solutions to challenges we’ve personally experienced, or for people who look and feel like us.
 Because of this, we don’t usually think about who we might be excluding.
 But using D4D, we have the opportunity to consider everyone from the onset.

 For example, you may say: “I’ve created a program for women writers to enter the publishing world with fewer barriers.
 To design for diversity, do I need to include men now?”
-Well, no—you’re building a service for a group that is already marginalized, and you’re speaking to a specific need.
+Well, no—you’re building a service for a group that is already misrepresented, and you’re speaking to a specific need.
 However, it’s important to be clear on who else you might be excluding, and why.